-Almost 90 percent of Social Security’s funding comes from payroll taxes on workers’ earnings.
+In 2019, 89 percent of Social Security’s funding came from payroll taxes on workers’ earnings.
 Employees and employers each pay a tax of 6.2 percent of an employee’s wages (Federal Insurance Contributions Act [FICA] tax), while self-employed workers pay the entire 12.4 percent (Self-Employment Contributions Act [SECA] tax).
 The rest of the program’s income comes from taxes on Social Security benefits and investment earnings of the trust fund.
 Payroll taxes are not assessed on income above the Maximum Taxable Wage Base ($137,700 in 2020) and do not apply to investment and other non-wage income.

 |Questions to consider:

 Social Security projections would show solvency over the next 75 years by immediately increasing the tax rate by a total of 3.14 percentage points (1.57 percentage points each on the employee and the employer).
 Few are suggesting this full and immediate course of action because it would place a large burden on employers and workers, especially those earning less than the taxable maximum wage base.
 Gradual, small increases in payroll taxes could increase Social Security’s income while reducing the burden on employees and employers.

 Should the Limit on Taxable Earnings Be Raised?

 Some experts support raising, or even eliminating, the taxable maximum wage base to increase Social Security revenue from just high earners.
 Advocates cite a disproportionate tax burden under the current law on lower-income workers, who pay an equal or higher portion of their total income to Social Security than wealthier taxpayers.
 Others point out that lower-income workers receive a higher proportion of benefits compared to the taxes they pay than do higher-income workers.
 Some oppose increasing burdens on any taxpayers regardless of income.